 Best Methods for Cleaning Your Neti Pot

-We are often asked about sanitizing our neti pot, so we decided that a Clean Your Neti Pot blog was probably long overdue.
-We have included some basic tips and more importantly our personal experience!
+At Baraka we are often asked about sanitizing a neti pot, so we decided a Clean Your Neti Pot blog was long overdue.
+Here are some basic tips and more importantly our personal experience!
 Ultimately you can decide on what works best for you.

 Since a neti pot is used to maintain healthy sinuses and mucus flow, it is a good idea to clean your pot often.